Skip to main content

 TypeScript

-Discordeno will give change the types of the supported objects to match your desired proprieties, for this reason you might get an error when incorrectly typing your functions.
+Discordeno will change the types of the supported objects to match your desired properties, for this reason, you might get an error when incorrectly typing your functions.

-Along side desiredProperties in the bot option that is explained above, desiredPropertiesBehavior is a configuration option for how should typescript threat proprieties that are not desired in your configuration.
+Alongside desiredProperties in the bot option that is explained above, desiredPropertiesBehavior is a configuration option for how should typescript threat properties that are not desired in your configuration.

-Discordeno does expose the customized type according to your desired properties in the bot.transformers.$inferredTypes object, in these you will find all the types to be used in your functions / variables / ...
+Discordeno does expose the customized type according to your desired properties in the bot.transformers.$inferredTypes object, inside this property you'll find all the types to be used in your functions / variables etc.

 info

-The value bot.transformers.$inferredTypes only exists for typescript.
-It will be undefined if tried to access at runtime, as it is not intended to provide any value at runtime, and it is intended to be used along side the typeof operator in typescript
+The property bot.transformers.$inferredTypes only exists in typescript.
+It will be undefined if tried to access at runtime, as it is not intended to provide any value at runtime, and only intended to be used alongside the typeof operator in typescript.

 Example